Explore the Farms

 Scroll down to browse through the 33 Farms and 6 Heritage Sites featured in the 21st annual Kaw Valley Farm Tour.

-Click into each profile to learn more, then plan your route with our digital map.
+Click into each profile to learn more about what is offered at each farm, then plan your route with our digital map.
 Discover amazing Kansas products, and meet the farmers behind everything from pumpkins and poultry to wildflowers and wine!

 39th Parallel Nursery & Orchard